AstroKriel/LineIntegralConvolution/README.md

 Line Integral Convolutions (LICs) are an amazing way to visualise 2D vector fields, and are widely used in many different fields (e.g., weather modelling, plasma physics, etc.), however I couldn't find a simple, up-to-date implementation, so I wrote my own.
 I hope it can now also help you on your own vector field fueled journey!

-Here is an example of the LIC code applied to two different vector fields:
+Here is the LIC code applied to a couple of example vector fields:
-- Left: modified Lotka-Volterra equations
+- Left: modified version of the Lotka-Volterra equations
-- Right: Gaussian random vector field
+- Right: a swirling pattern

 <div style="display: flex; justify-content: space-between;">
   <!-- <img src="./gallery/lic_lotka_volterra.png" width="49%" />